pefarrell/pefarrell.github.io/index.md

 <p>2024-09-16: I am organising the <a href="https://www.firedrakeproject.org/firedrake_24.html">Firedrake 2024 user meeting</a> in Oxford, UK.</p>
 <p>2024-07-01: I will attend the <a href="https://pdesoft.org/">PDESoft 2024 conference</a> in Cambridge, UK.</p>
 <p>2024-06-21: I will attend the <a href="https://efef2024.github.io/">European Finite Element Fair</a> organised by <a href="https://profiles.ucl.ac.uk/36640-erik-burman">Erik Burman</a> and others in London, UK.</p>
-<p>2024-06-10: I will give a plenary talk at the <a href="https://indico.math.cnrs.fr/event/napde">New Trends in Numerical Analysis of PDEs</a> conference organised by Clément Cancès, Claire Chainais, Maxime Herda, Simon Lemaire, and Antoine Zurek in Lille, France.</p>
-<p>2024-06-10: Kars Knook will organise a minisymposium on <a href="https://www.math.emory.edu/~yxi26/Precond24/accepted.html">Preconditioners for High Frequency Helmholtz Problems</a> at the Preconditioning 2024 meeting in Atlanta, USA.</p>

 <h2 id="news">News</h2>
+<p>2024-06-13: I gave an invited talk at the <a href="https://indico.math.cnrs.fr/event/napde">New Trends in Numerical Analysis of PDEs</a> conference organised by Clément Cancès, Claire Chainais, Maxime Herda, Simon Lemaire, and Antoine Zurek in Lille, France.</p>
+<p>2024-06-10: Mingdong He gave a contributed talk at the <a href="https://www.math.emory.edu/~yxi26/Precond24/accepted.html">Preconditioning 2024</a> meeting in Atlanta, USA.</p>
+<p>2024-06-10: Kars Knook organised a minisymposium on <a href="https://www.math.emory.edu/~yxi26/Precond24/accepted.html">Preconditioners for High Frequency Helmholtz Problems</a> at the Preconditioning 2024 meeting in Atlanta, USA.</p>
+<p>2024-06-07: Pablo Brubeck spoke in a minisymposium at the <a href="https://eccomas2024.org/event/session/57b1e478-f81f-11ee-a60e-000c29ddfc0c">ECCOMAS 2024</a> in Lisbon, Portugal.<p>
 <p>2024-06-06: I hosted <a href="https://www.math.wustl.edu/~astern/">Ari Stern</a> for a talk in the <a href="https://www.maths.ox.ac.uk/node/66126">Computational Mathematics and Applications seminar</a>.</p>
+<p>2024-05-23: Pablo Brubeck spoke at the <a href="https://cds.uni-koeln.de/en/workshops/petsc-2024/program">PETSc User Meeting</a> in Cologne, Germany.<p>
 <p>2024-05-20: I gave a plenary talk at the <a href="https://hpcse.it4i.cz/HPCSE24/">HPCSE 2024 High Performance Computing in Science and Engineering conference</a> in Soláň, Czechia.</p>
+<p>2024-05-20: Pablo Brubeck spoke at the <a href="https://matematica.unipv.it/ricerca/cicli-di-seminari/seminari-di-matematica-applicata/">Applied Mathematics Seminar</a> in Pavia, Italy.<p>
+<p>2024-05-14: Pablo Brubeck spoke in a minisymposium at the <a href="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=78652">SIAM Conference on Applied Linear Algebra</a> in Paris, France.<p>
 <p>2024-05-03: I gave a talk in the <a href="https://warwick.ac.uk/fac/sci/maths/research/events/colloquium/">Warwick Mathematics Colloquium</a>.</p>
+<p>2024-04-19: Pablo Brubeck spoke at the <a href="https://easychair.org/smart-program/CM2024/2024-04-19.html">18th Copper Mountain Conference on Iterative Methdos 2024</a> in Colorado, USA.<p>
+<p>2024-04-09: Pablo Brubeck spoke at the <a href="https://sites.google.com/site/pjamesongraber/applied-math-seminar#h.qi3gvko1negi">Baylor Applied Mathematics Seminar</a> in Waco, TX, USA.<p>
 <p>2024-04-03: I gave a plenary talk at the <a href="https://events.dm.unipi.it/event/225/">Exploiting Algebraic and Geometric Structure in Time-Integration Methods</a> workshop organised by Santolo Leveque, Stefano Massei, Cecilia Pagliantini, Luca Saluzzi, and Milo Viviani in Pisa, Italy.
 Boris Andrews also gave a presentation.</p>
+<p>2024-04-02: Pablo Brubeck spoke at the <a href="https://oden.utexas.edu/news-and-events/past-events/1905---Dr.%20Pablo%20Brubeck%20Martinez">Oden Institute Seminar</a> in Austin, TX, USA.<p>
 <p>2024-03-11: I attended the <a href="https://icerm.brown.edu/programs/sp-s24/w2/">PDEs and Geometry: Numerical Aspects</a> workshop at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.</p>
 <p>2024-03-06: I spoke at the annual <a href="https://ukaeaevents.com/neptune-workshop-2024/">UKAEA NEPTUNE</a> workshop.</p>
 <p>2024-02-29: I hosted <a href="https://cemse.kaust.edu.sa/ecrc/people/person/stefano-zampini">Stefano Zampini</a> for a talk in the <a href="https://www.maths.ox.ac.uk/node/66126">Computational Mathematics and Applications seminar</a>.</p>